 ON THE CANTOS PROJECT

-Ezra Pound started writing The Cantos around May 1915 and closed by 1959.
+Ezra Pound started writing The Cantos around May 1915 and stopped by 1959.
 After that date, uncollected fragments of the poem continued to be published, Drafts and Fragments (1968), Posthumous Cantos (2002, 2015) and Sero te amavi (forcoming).
 The first collection of drafts and fragments (1968) is now included within the body of The Cantos proper, having received Pound’s authorization, and is considered the poem’s epilogue.

 The Cantos Project is a digital research environment (DRE) dedicated to the study of Ezra Pound’s monumental long poem.
 The project is edited by Andrew Taylor and Roxana Preda at the School of Literatures Languages and Cultures of the University of Edinburgh and is funded by the Leverhulme Trust until 2021.
 This generous funding will permit Preda to create annotation for the first 60 cantos, corresponding to the early and middle periods of Pound's creative output.

 The primary goals of the project are twofold: maintain and develop the current and future readership of the poem through multimedia annotation; further, provide a space where the community of Pound scholars, as well as students of the poem can find the best work of the past, study the poem individually or in a classroom, and develop the scholarship of the future.
-The project brings together everything we know at present on each canto - it is a collection, evaluation and assessment of our research on the poem since its beginnings to the present day.
+The project brings together everything we know at present on each canto - it is a collection, evaluation and assessment of our whole research on the poem since its beginnings to the present day.

 Permission to proceed was graciously granted by New Directions in February 2012 and formally reinforced in March 2013.
 The copyright negotiations established that only six cantos would be available for display at any one time.
 These terms were renegotiated in April 2017, when New Directions allowed Andrew and Roxana to present twelve cantos.

 The Cantos Project is peer-reviewed by a board of scholars, who agreed to supervise the project as a whole.
-The editors submit every annotated canto to the scholarly board before publishing on the site.
+The editors submit each annotated canto to the scholarly board before publishing on the site.

 This board consists of: